Multi-Shot-Approximation-of-MDPs/Self-Guided-ALPs-Discounted-Cost/README.md

  ```
   ./run_PIC.sh
  ```
+ 9. Congratulations, the code is properly set up.
+You can now run different instances of GJR and PIC.
+Also, the code can be used for solving new applications using self-guided approximate linear programs.

+---
 #### **References:**
 [1] Adelman, Daniel, and Diego Klabjan, *Computing near-optimal policies in generalized joint replenishment (2012)*.
 INFORMS Journal on Computing 24, no. 1 (2012): 148-164.